top of page

 Not so Different, and not Deficient: First-and Continuing-generation Students’ Selves and Self-discrepancies. https://osf.io/preprints/psyarxiv/zm72w?view_only=

-Roth, J, Poyil, A., Maher, P, & Bauer, C.A.
+Roth, J, Poyil, A., Maher, P, & Bauer, C.A. (under revision).
 Balancing Identities during Acculturation: Migrant’s Identification with their Host Country and their Home Country Depend on their Perceived Compatibility.

 Papers